maialenz/movieQuiz/README.md

 - **Features within the design plan with highest priority:**

-  - Appealing homepage
+  - Minimal but appealing homepage
-  - Ability to choose a theme
-  - Following [Bootstrap](https://getbootstrap.com/) grid system with the layout of the site being mainly in thirds and halfs (col-6 col-4).
+  - Start button easily accessible from
   - Instructions for the user on how to play the game
   - Tracker for the questions and score
   - Final page with the final result